-- On Azure Active directory blade under Manage click on security and then conditional access policy.
+- On the Azure Active directory blade under Manage click on security and then conditional access policy.

 - On Conditional access policy please click on +New Policy

-- On +New Policy blade give name to your policy
+- On the +New Policy, blade give a name of your policy

 - Scroll down under Assignments and click on 0 users and groups selected to select users and

 - Groups for assignment on the policy

-- After clicking 0 users and groups selected a wizard will open on right-hand side under Include select users and groups another wizard will open on the right-hand side please select the TEST user do not select Global administrator user after selecting TEST user click on SELECT
+- After clicking 0 users and groups selected a wizard will open on the right-hand side under Include select users and groups another wizard will open on the right-hand side please select the TEST user do not select Global administrator user after selecting TEST user click on SELECT

 - Now we will select applications on which we have to apply policy click on Cloud apps to and select all applications in the next wizard under Include